From Enosburg Falls: Go 3 mi. W on Hwy 105, then 3 mi N on VT 236.

 The state park includes over two miles of frontage on the south and east shore of Lake Carmi.
 Most of the 482-acres were purchased in 1959.
 The park was developed in stages through the 1960’s.
 Some of the land is under agricultural license so the open fields are maintained by farming activity.

-There are 140 tent/trailer sites, 35 lean-to sites, and 2 cabins that make this the state's largest campground.
+There are 140 tent/RV sites, 35 lean-to sites, and 2 cabins that make this the state's largest campground.
 Rest rooms have running water and hot showers($).
 There is a trailer dump station but no hookups.
 Most sites are large enough to accommodate self-contained RVs.
 There are swimming beaches in both camp areas.
 There is also a day use beach with a nature center, rest rooms and rental boats.

 Nearby Things to Do: